Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 It’s a red hat with the letter S on it.
 The people at Hogwarts would flip out over that.

-Anyway, Dudley goes and steals the letter, because he’s a little shit, and Unc V’s like, “Who the fuck would want to send you a letter?”
+Anyway, Dudley goes and steals the letter, because he’s a little shit, and Unc V’s like, “Who would want to send you a letter?”

 (Dramatic chipmunk music.)